chingu-voyages/v17-vue-team-01/README.md

 ```
 A user needs to be logged, and event_id can be saved in local storage also (to be discussed)
 If event exists, it will be updated with the new data, only if data is not empty (if empty it will not change).
 If event doesn't exist, it will fail with msg no event found.
+If event scheduled boolean is changed to true, it must send also the start and end parameters correctly filled.
+If scheduled is changed to true BE will create an ics file with relevant information and send it to user.
+Also to be implemented, send the emails to each attendee informing them the event is scheduled (ics file can be included in the email).

 + Delete event